 While it is true that sun exposure may dry out existing acne, it won't prevent new acne from forming.
-For some people, the sun can make their acne worse, and some acne medications, can make your skin sensitive to the sun, leading to serious sunburns.
-When you're in the sun, use a broad-spectrum sunscreen with an SPF of 30 or higher to protect your skin.
+For some people, the sun can make their acne worse, and some acne medications, like Clarus, can make your skin sensitive to the sun, leading to serious sunburns.
+When you're in the sun, it is always wise to use a sunscreen with an SPF of 15 or higher to protect your skin.